russellw/clause-normal-form/README.md

 Specifically, terms are represented as arrays with extra properties.
 The array representation makes it easy to write recursive functions over terms.
 Even atoms are represented as zero-length arrays, minimizing special cases.

 The `op` property indicates the operator, or kind of term.
+Operator names follow TPTP syntax where applicable.
 The following operators are currently defined:

 |Category|Arity|Operator|Description|Special properties|
 |---|---|---|---|---|